Mazunte Oaxaca State, Mexico Travel Guide

 While Mazunte is charming, nearby areas offer additional attractions worth exploring.

-Navigating Mazunte and its attractions is straightforward, with options for various preferences.
+Navigating Mazunte and its tourist spots is straightforward, with different ways to various preferences.

 You being there Mazunte's economy and sustainability.